rihm/QDTest/README.md

 1. Camera permission
 2. Write external permission

-# Used library
+# Used libraries
 1. For camera android jetpack camera x library used.
+2. ProcessBuilder for Procesor details
+3. ActivityManager for memory info
+4. File class for storge